benknoble/benknoble.github.io/_posts/2018-06-27-til-day-8-context-and-computers.md

 cooking, where having the dough mixed properly is essential to baking a cake.
 But you can go back and fix the dough.
 A script can't do that on its own.

-Here comes the tricky part--shell functions are a really nifty feature for [refactoring][], enhancing the code's ability to read like English (or your language of choice).
+Here comes the tricky part---shell functions are a really nifty feature for [refactoring][], enhancing the code's ability to read like English (or your language of choice).
 They encapsulate components of the recipe, much like `make_the_dough` might be a multi-step process necessary for `make_me_a_cake`.